Photographe: Emmanuel Claude

 What advice would you give to young people considering applying for the next season of Take Off?

 I would tell them not to be afraid.
-Everyone is extremely kind.
-The other contestants almost become a family, the production team is very attentive, and even the cameramen take the time to explain how everything works.
+Everyone is incredibly kind.
+The other candidates and the production team almost become like a family.
+The production is very attentive, and even the cameramen take the time to explain how everything works.
+For example, they even let us try handling a large camera mounted on a crane.

 Of course, the competition is real, and every elimination is emotionally difficult.
-You’re both happy to continue and sad to see someone leave.
+You feel both happy to continue and sad to see someone leave.
 But it’s an experience that is incredibly enriching.

 Before applying to Take Off, were you already familiar with the show?